mslegrand/drat/README.md

 ```
 install.packages("drat", repos="http://cran.rstudio.com")
 ```
-2. Add one line to your .Rprofile file (or to Rprofile.site)
+2. Add one line to your *.Rprofile* file (or to *Rprofile.site*)

 ```
 drat:::add("mslegrand")
 ```
-If you don't have an .Rprofile, you should really consider adding one.
+If you don't have an *.Rprofile*, you should really consider adding one.
 It can be quite useful.

-See [Customizing Startup](http://www.statmethods.net/interface/customizing.html) for help on .Rprofile, Rprofile.site.
+See [Customizing Startup](http://www.statmethods.net/interface/customizing.html) for help on *.Rprofile*, *Rprofile.site*.

 3. Install or update